-The Keller Employment Agreement provided that we could terminate Mr. Keller's employment for cause at any time after providing written notice to Mr. Keller, and without cause with thirty days' written notice.
-Mr. Keller could terminate his employment without good reason at any time upon thirty days' written notice or with good reason, which required delivery of a notice of termination within ninety days after Mr. Keller first learned of the existence of the circumstances giving rise to good reason, and failure of the combined company to cure the circumstances giving rise to the good reason within thirty days following delivery of such notice.
+The Company may terminate Mr. Hollingsworth's employment due to death or disability, for cause (as defined in the Hollingsworth Employment Agreement) at any time after providing written notice to Mr. Hollingsworth, and without cause at any time upon thirty days' written notice.
+Mr. Hollingsworth may terminate his employment without good reason (as defined in the Hollingsworth Employment Agreement) at any time upon thirty days' written notice or with good reason, which requires delivery of a notice of termination within ninety days after Mr. Hollingsworth first learns of the existence of the circumstances giving rise to good reason, and failure of the Company to cure the circumstances giving rise to the good reason within thirty days following delivery of such notice.